-Last Updated on September 29, 2020 by Luke Feldbrugge
+Last Updated on September 20, 2021 by Maggie Sutton

 What your home looks like on the outside surely doesn’t matter as much as the quality of the interior, the number of rooms, etc. But ask anyone who’s tried to sell an “ugly home” and they’ll tell you that curb appeal matters.
 In fact, the National Association of REALTORS says that “homes with high curb appeal tend to sell for an average of 7% more than similar houses with an uninviting exterior,” and that number can climb to 14% in slower markets.
 Good curb appeal also helps sell your home faster.
 So, making a few small upgrades can produce great return on investment (ROI), and improving your curb appeal on a budget is possible.
 Here are some tips on how to improve curb appeal when selling your home.